 Our partners in the 1stedition!
 Would you like to be our partner?
 Please write to email@example.com

 Speakers and Mentors

 Rita H. Lin, Fouding Partner Ms. Lin focuses on patent and trademark issues encountered by startups and emerging growth companies, both domestic and international.
 She helps clients develop and implement forward-thinking IP strategies that would complement and empower her clients’ growth.
-She also has experiences counseling clients on China related IP issues and works with foreign attorneys to protect client’s overseas interests.
+She also has experiences counseling clients on CChina-related IP issues and works with foreign attorneys to protect the client’s overseas interests.
 Education: J.D.
 Boston University School of Law B.S.
-Massachutts Institute of Tecnology Admitted to Practice: California, New York, New Jersey & U.S. Patenty & Trademark Office.
+Massachusetts Institute of Technology Admitted to Practice: California, New York, New Jersey & U.S. Patent & Trademark Office.

 Joana Guerra Tadeu, the minimalist, graduated in Communication, co-founder of the sustainable curation network MONTRA / THE WINDOW, consultant, writer and speaker for ecology.
 It is dedicated to spreading a conscious lifestyle, to celebrate and support conscious consumption and ethical production, and to promote what is most beautiful and significant in Portugal: artisans, activists and other entrepreneurs with happy, fair and sustainable development.
 She was a journalist, management and banking consultant.
 She is the mother of the baby Aurora, married to a photographer who is also a movie and television double and the owner of the Goji dog.

 Website A Minimalista

 Website A Montra